dennislee22/dennislee22.github.io/docs/cml/imagep.md

       [  5   3 192 255]
       [  5   3 192 255]]]
     Time Taken:1.7054669857025146

 ![](../../assets/images/cml/output_3_1.png)

+4. Explore the time taken to change the background colour using the typical loop command.

 ```python
 #Replace colour with specific numpy array